 We then jump ahead several years later as Bruce is in a diner with another patron.
 He mentions that they constantly save the lives of various strangers on a daily basis and that they’re aware that he “failed to save Jason from this life”.
 From there, he begins to share how he couldn’t save the former Robin “from the next”.

 Bruce says that he’s doubled his efforts to defend Gotham City by himself over the next five years following Todd’s death.
 Fortunately, Nightwing would pop up to give Batman “an extra hand” during those ventures.
-During this particular one, they manage to defeat a certain piece of Black Mask’s cargo that the three goons were attempting to steal, which turned to be Amazo.
+During this particular one, they manage to defeat a certain piece of Black Mask’s cargo that the three goons were attempting to steal, which turned out to be Amazo.
 From there, the original Dynamic Duo interrogate the thuggish trio in order to learn who they were pilfering for.
 Just as our heroes learn about their boss named Red Hood, the three goons are executed via a sniper’s shot.
 In his narration, Batman says that the mysterious figure could’ve taken them out as well, but he intentionally “laid out the red carpet to follow him instead”.
 Shortly after spotting Red Hood via his hi-tech binoculars, the Caped Crusader flies off in the Batwing and purposefully leaves Dick Grayson behind.

 A chase ensues before it culminates at a familiar chemical factory as Batman recognizes it as the place where the original Red Hood tripped and fell into a particular vat, ultimately becoming the Joker in what the Dark Knight calls his “first great failure”.
 Suddenly, he’s approached by the current Red Hood as Batman narrates about this mysterious figure seeming to have known all about that incident.
 From there, the opposing figure fires his gun towards his wrecked car, which ignites the spilled chemical and causes the building to blow up.
 The Caped Crusader managed to escape in time as Bruce narrates about Red Hood using this explosion to deliver “a message” that struck a familiar chord with his incident in Bosnia.